sunnythepatel/serviantestapp/terraform/Readme.md

 $> aws configure
 ```
 I have kept the region as Sydney (ap-southeast-2) because I think the app should be as closer to the customer/user.
 We can further make our code dynamic by adding variable.
-##### Create a S3 bucket
+##### Step 3.
+Create a S3 bucket
 ```
 aws s3api create-bucket --bucket serviantestbucket --region ap-southeast-2 --create-bucket-configuration LocationConstraint=ap-southeast-2
 ```
 We need to create a S3 bucket to store ```terraform.tfstate``` in S3 bucket.
 I am not sure but using terraform I wasn't able to create it automatically somehow so went with aws api.
-##### How to create the RDS infrastructure?
+##### Step 4.
+How to create the RDS infrastructure?
-This example implies that you have already AWS account and Terraform CLI installed.
-1. cd terraform/terraform_rds
+This implies that you have already AWS account and Terraform CLI installed.
+We will first deploy a RDS Postgre DB as we need to create a db for the app so the thought process is to use a seperate production db where we can store all the resources.
+Once the RDS Postgres DB instance is launched we will get an endpoint at the output section.
+The endpoint should look like `**.**.ap-southeast-2.rds.amazonaws.com:5432` we will copy the endpoint without the port and semicolon as the input variable for the ECS-EC2 instance.
+It should look like this `**.**.ap-southeast-2.rds.amazonaws.com`.
+1. Go to `cd terraform/terraform_rds`
-2. Edit the rds.tfvars file
+2. Edit the `rds.tfvars` file and provide the username and password for the postgres.
+The file can be found in `terraform/terraform_rds/rds.tfvars`.
-3. terraform init
+3. Run `terraform init`
-4. terraform plan -var-file="rds.tfvars"
+4. Run `terraform plan -var-file="rds.tfvars" -auto-approve`
-5. terraform apply -var-file="rds.tfvars" -auto-approve
+5. Run `terraform apply -var-file="rds.tfvars" -auto-approve`
-   Approximate 12 mins to create all rds resources
+It will take approximate 12 mins to create all rds resources.

-Note: it can take about 5 minutes to provision all resources
-##### How to create the ECS-EC2 infrastructure?
+##### Step 5.
+How to create the ECS-EC2 infrastructure?
-This example implies that you have already AWS account and Terraform CLI installed.
-1. cd terraform
-2. terraform init
-3. terraform plan
-4. terraform apply
+We will deploy all the resources for ECS-EC2 instances and deploy the app.
+All the details of the app is mentioned in `container_definitions` which can be found in ecs.tf.
+We are also doing few more things as you will find multiple containers.
+Let's talk in details about each container we are deploying:
+a. db container: In this what we are doinng is basically fixing an AWS RDS issue https://github.com/servian/TechChallengeApp/issues/29 which is pq: permission denied for tablespace pg_default as it's owned by rds_admin and nott by the user you mentioned while deploying.
+The container just connect the RDS instance and run an alter command `ALTER TABLESPACE pg_default OWNER TO postgres` which give the user postgres in this case so we can run updatedb container and feed the data in the RDS DB instance.
+Once it's run the command the container goes to exit state.
+The best way to fix this issue is to do `local_exec` once the RDS resource is created or it can also be done using `remote-exec` on an AWS instance.
+b. myapp container: In this we run the servian techchallengeapp so we can access it using `alb_dns`.
+c. webdb container: In this we run updatedb command so we can feed the data to RDS Postgres DB.
+Let's start now with deploying the resources.
+1. Copy the host part of the RDS Endpoint without port which should look like this `**.**.ap-southeast-2.rds.amazonaws.com`.
+2. Go to `cd terraform/terraform_web`
+3. Edit the `web.tfvars` file and provide the host, username and password for the postgres, cluster_name and key_name for the ecs-ec2 instance.
+The file can be found in `terraform/terraform_web/web.tfvars`.
+Note: Assuming you already have a ssh public key on ec2 key pairs in ap-southeast-2 region.
+4. Run `terraform init`
+5. Run `terraform plan -var-file="web.tfvars" -auto-approve`
+6. Run `terraform apply -var-file="web.tfvars" -auto-approve`

-Note: it can take about 5 minutes to provision all resources.
+It will take about 5 minutes to provision all resources.
-## How to delete the infrastructure?
+## Step 6.
+How to delete the infrastructure?
 1. Terminate ec2 instances
 2. `cd terraform/terraform_webapp` and Run `terraform destroy -var-file="web.tfvars" -auto-approve`
-2. `cd terraform/terraform_rds` and Run `terraform destroy -var-file="rds.tfvars" -auto-approve`
+3. `cd terraform/terraform_rds` and Run `terraform destroy -var-file="rds.tfvars" -auto-approve`
+4. Delete s3 bucket `aws s3 rb s3://serviantestbucket --force --profile default`
 #### 2. GitHub Actions Deployment

 2a.
 Using Github Actions Ubuntu Runner
     It's basically running on Ubuntu and it's run only if there is a change in the code in terraform folder in either branch terraformdev or main.
+You need to set the Repository secrets in github to use the ci.
+You can follow this to add https://stackoverflow.com/questions/58643905/how-aws-credentials-works-at-github-actions#:~:text=To%20get%20access%20to%20secrets,step%20as%20an%20env%20var.&text=In%20your%20case%20you%20will,for%20both%20AWS_ACCESS_KEY_ID%20and%20AWS_SECRET_ACCESS_KEY%20.
+    At the moment, I have commented out the Terraform Plan and Terraform Apply which can be used to test and deploy using github actions.

 2b.
 Using Self-hosted Runner
   a.
 Please using these steps to create one https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners